 Furthermore, in the American version, you would have to split the smallest part of your bet between the 0 and 00 pockets.

 Learn to play

-If you don’t know or remember how to play roulette, our guide is especially made for beginners, so every step of the way is explained and videos are included!
+If you don’t know or remember how to play roulette, our guide is specially made for beginners, so every step of the way is explained, and videos are included!

 You simply need to divide the bet into three parts.
 One will take 70% of the bet, the second 25%, and the third just 5%.

 If you take £200 as the ideal bet sum, the first part of the bet must take up exactly 70% of it.
 In this case, that means £140.
 Once you have determined what 70% of your chosen bet is, you need to place it on the so-called high-range numbers, which start with 19 and end with 36.

 Part Two of the Bet